More About Our Practice Areas

 The U.S. Immigration system can be extremely confusing to a prospective immigrant, their employers and their family members.
 There’s an ‘alphabet soup’ of nonimmigrant visas, the need to deal with several different government agencies, and hundreds of laws, regulations and policy memorandum regarding who can come to the U.S. and who can stay.
 In short, it’s rarely something the prospective immigrant or their petitioner wants to deal with on their own.

-At the Law Office of Andrew S. Trexler, P.C., we are devoted to helping a diverse array of clients through the immigration process, primarily focusing on family-based immigration benefits such as Permanent Residency (the “green card”) via Adjustment of Status or consular processing, as well as Deferred Action for Childhood Arrivals (DACA), citizenship and naturalization matters, and other immigration benefits such as U, K, E and TN nonimmigrant visas.
+At the Law Office of Andrew S. Trexler, P.C., we are devoted to helping a diverse array of clients through the immigration process, primarily focusing on family-based immigration benefits such as Permanent Residency (the “green card”) via Adjustment of Status or consular processing, as well as Deferred Action for Childhood Arrivals (DACA), citizenship and naturalization matters, and other immigration benefits.
 We offer experienced and compassionate service at affordable rates, and will be there for you to clearly explain the process and requirements for your immigration matter.
 Please note we do not represent individuals in employment-based immigration matters or deportation/removal proceedings.